Associate Professor @ UiT, Norway. Graphs, data science, machine learning. benjamin.ricaud[at]uit.no

 I have started exploring the possibilities of Generative AI.
 Two new works have given interesting results.
 The first is a self-supervised model for microfossil classification [Mar24].
 It is very efficient for learning from a few labels.
 On the application side, it frees geologists from manual counting and classification of microfossils and hence is a great contribution to their field.
 The second work uses generative AI to denoise spectra from a Raman spectrometer and then uses the latent representation to classify biological vesicles [Jen24].
 This is very promising for the domain of nanophysics as well as for the use of more accurate spectrometry data for biology.

-[Jen24] Jensen, M.N., Guerreiro, E.M., Enciso-Martinez, A. et al. Identification of extracellular vesicles from their Raman spectra via self-supervised learning.
-Sci Rep 14, 6791 (2024).
+[Jen24] Jensen M.N., Guerreiro E.M., Enciso-Martinez A., Kruglik, S.G., Otto C., Snir O., Ricaud B., Hellesø O.G., Identification of extracellular vesicles from their Raman spectra via self-supervised learning.
+Nature Sci Rep 14, 6791 (2024).